 - The Imperial Citadel was Hue’s center of power in the 1700s and is made up of temples, palaces, court buildings and gardens that tourists can explore.

 - The Thai Hoa Palace is a decorative palace full of ornate details inside the Citadel.

 - The Thien Mu pagoda is a 21-meter-high historic Buddhist temple built in 1844.

 - Bach Ma National Park is a park close to Hue with forests, waterfalls and hiking trails.

 - The tomb of Minh Mang is a grand former emperor’s tomb set in ornate gardens.

 - Bring a raincoat.
 Hue sees the most rain of any city in Vietnam and flooding is common, especially between October and December.

-- Sample the local cuisine, which includes dishes like Bun bo Hue (noodle soup with sliced beef and chilli oil) and Banh khoai (pancakes served with a special peanut sauce).
+- Sample the local cuisine, which includes dishes like bun bo Hue (noodle soup with sliced beef and chili oil) and banh khoai (pancakes served with a special peanut sauce).

 - Hue is purported to be the birthplace of the non la, the bamboo conical hat – so if you’ve been hankering after one of these, this is where to buy it!